-As of August 2018, the New Testament translation has been reviewed and is complete.
-In the Old Testament, The Pentateuch, Judges, Ruth, 1Samuel, Job, Psalms, Isaiah, and the minor prophets have been completed, and work is underway in various other books.
-Much of the the Old Testament translations should be regarded as being “under review”.
+As of June 2023, the New Testament translation has been reviewed and is complete, and most of the Old Testament has been completed.
+Portions of 1&2Kings, Ezra, and Jeremiah remain to be translated.
+Much of the the Old Testament translation should be regarded as being “under review”.
 Translation notes and comments will be found throughout parts of the text.

 The following correspondence, between an internet viewer and Pastor John provides an explanation as to how we approach the translation process: